 - The Girl with All the Gifts by M.R.
 Carey

+- Mary's Monster by Lita Judge

 - The Martian by Andy Weir

-- The Bridge of San Luis Rev by Thornton Wilder

-Step 1 - Annotate-As-You-Go
+Required - Annotate-As-You-Go

-While you are reading, keep track of important information about characters, events, setting, literary devices, etc. Highlight or underline excerpts and make notes in (annotate) your text.
+While you are reading, keep track of important information about characters, events, setting, literary devices, etc. Highlight or underline excerpts and make notes in your text, in a Word document, or on paper.

-Step 2 - Reader's Journal
+Recommended - Reader's Journal

 While reading, compose a Reader's Journal chronicling your thoughts about your novel choice.
-You will create your journal in Word document.
+Create your journal in a Word document.